BenjaminLJean/DisPliot/README.md

 #### MVP

-- Access the marvel api and be able to use different sources for words.
+- Access the pokeapi and be able to use different sources for words.
 - Input the words into a scrambler to randomize them and put them back into a container.
 - create the timer for the test
 - make a restart function that allows the user to restart the game